 Oakville, Ontario, is on track to reduce its energy consumption by 15% by 2019 over its 2012 baseline.
 Check out their website featuring colorful graphics showing how individual buildings in the town use energy.

 The Massachusetts Office of Energy and Environmental Affairs has a very helpful site for towns and villages seeking to reduce their use of energy.
-The site includes a helpful sheet on How to Choose An Energy Assessment for Municipal Buildings in Massachusetts.
+The site includes information on Energy Efficiency for Your Business or Institution.

 The New York State Department of Environmental Conservation has a web page that provides links and information to help local governments make their buildings, facilities and public services more energy efficient.
-It is part of the Climate Smart Communities Guide for Local Action.
+It is part of the Climate Smart Communities Program

 Energize Connecticut helps individuals, organizations, businesses and municipalities save energy and money with rebates, financing and services for energy efficiency and clean energy improvements.